BalajiRavindaran/RTMC-HG/Firebase_db_upload/README.md

 # Firebase_db_upload

-Here is a google drive link to the file that is used to test Data Upload using python to firebase db
+Here is a google drive link to the file that is used to test Data Upload/Receive using python to firebase DB

 (All the imports necessary are available inside the venv folder, that can be directly used after downloading the folder and creating a project with it in pycharm)